riboviz/example-datasets/README.md

 ### simulated

-artificial datasets that don't come from a complete real genome
+Artificial datasets that don't come from a complete real genome.

 # Submitting an example dataset - DRAFT